Turtlecute33/Tor-node-script/README.md

 ## Note

-For Tor exit relays, the script includes a default ExitPolicy that allows certain outgoing connections.
+For Tor exit relays, the script includes a restricted ExitPolicy that should reduce abuse mails by vps providers/ISPs but allows certain outgoing connections.
 Be aware of the legal implications and potential misuse associated with running a Tor exit relay.

 # Donations